Do Koreans Celebrate Christmas? 5 Strange Korean Christmas Traditions to Know About

 Do Koreans Celebrate Christmas?

-During Christmas in Korea, you’ll find a country positively sparkling with holiday cheer.
+During Christmas in Korea, the country positively sparkles with holiday cheer.
 Huge light displays decorate malls and streets, over-the-top Christmas trees can be seen pretty much every which way you look, and shops are full of holiday wares.

-All the pretty lights at Cheonggyecheon, during Christmas in Seoul.
+All the pretty lights at Cheonggyecheon Stream, during Christmas in Korea.

 In short, Korean DO celebrate Christmas.
 Annnnnd they don’t.
 Here’s why.

-There are a few things about Christmas here that would make you feel like Korean do celebrate Christmas just like in the West.
+There are a few things about Christmas in Korea that would make you feel like Koreans DO celebrate the holiday just like in the Western world.

 Christmas Day is a National Holiday